micro/micro/docs/getting-started/README.md

 summary: A getting started guide for Micro
 ---

-Micro is a framework for cloud native development.
+Micro is a platform for cloud native development.

+## Contents
+{: .no_toc }

+* TOC
+{:toc}

 ## Overview

-The key components of Micro are as follows.
+Micro is a platform for cloud native development.
+It includes the following components.

 - Server: a runtime environment for managing services including auth, config, discovery, networking, storage
 - Clients: a http api, grpc proxy and command line for accessing services
 - Library: a Go library for writing services to be run in the micro runtime

-## Contents

-* TOC
-{:toc}

 ## Dependencies